IMG_1509-M

 • Camper will immediately be separated from their cohort and taken to a designated isolation area.

-• Camper and Staff will wear required PPE as per public health advice and remain socially distanced.
+• Per public health advice, the camper and Staff will wear the required PPE and remain socially distanced.

 • Parents will be contacted by the camp director immediately.